lbertaux1/Arch.Linux/index.md

 # arch-chroot /mnt
 ```

 Next, you should set the time zone.
+I am using "US" and "Central" for my time zone.
 You should replace "US" and "Central" with your region for your time zone.

 ```
 # ln -sf /usr/share/zoneinfo/US/Central /etc/localtime